Arduino Documentation Blog Entry

 3. Below are the problems I have encountered and how I fixed them.

 There were not much problems faced in this part of the programming as the codes were provided in the learning package.
 However, it too me some time to understand how different codes work and how they communicate to the arduino board itself.
-There were errors that popped up too such as "} was not declared" and I simply had to seek help with the internet to fix my problem.
+There were errors that popped up too such as "} was not declared" and I simply had to seek help with the internet to fix my problem.4.
+Below is the short video as the evidence that the code/program work.

 Below is my Learning Reflection on the overall Arduino Programming activities.